Turkish State Highway System

 The State Highways of the Republic of Turkey (Türkiye Cumhuriyeti Devlet Yolları) are an integrated network of highways and roads in Turkey, consisting of a numbered grid spanning across the country.
 They are more commonly called State roads (Devlet yolu) and are the primary road network in Turkey.
-The network is mostly maintained by the General Directorate of Highways (KGM), except for within large cities (Büyükşehir) where the respective city municipality assumes responsibility.
+The network is mostly maintained by the General Directorate of Highways (KGM), except for within large cities (Büyükşehir) where the responsibility is transferred to the respective city municipality.
+(Note: Such roads are officially removed from the routes as a result of transfers and therefore they are outside of the numbering plans.)

 In the early 21st century, the network was greatly expanded to accommodate four-lane highways throughout the country.
 As of 2021, 19790 km of the total 30974 km system are four-lane highways.

 System overview

 The D.100 in Kadıköy, Istanbul.

 Unlike motorways in Turkey, state highways do not have a minimum design standard.
 Despite the majority of the system consisting of four-lane, dual highways, other routes can be two-lane highways.
 Some routes, especially within major cities, have been upgraded to controlled access highway standards; while other routes, such as the D.650, between Arifiye and Bozüyük, and the D.200, between Eskişehir and Ankara, consist of minimal at-grade intersections.
 Bridges and tunnels are common among the system, yet not as plentiful as on motorways.